-The continent of Africa is comprised of 54 countries, more than 1.3 billion people, and more than 3,000 tribes.
+The continent of Africa comprises a total of 54 countries and more than 1.3 billion people.
+Also, there are more than 3,000 African tribes.

 One thing you will discover during your visit is that tribal influences are a dominant force in some regions across the continent.

-With that in mind, here are some of the most famous tribes in Africa:
+With that in mind, here are some of the most famous African tribes.

-Zulu is one of the most popular tribes in Africa.
+The Zulus are one of the most popular African tribes.
+It is South Africa’s largest ethnic group, primarily residing in the KwaZulu-Natal province.
+They have a rich cultural heritage and are known for vibrant traditions such as music, dance, and beadwork.
+IsiZulu, the Zulu language, is widely spoken by the Zulu community.
 One reason why the tribe is so widely known is because of Shakaland, which is acknowledged worldwide as the birthplace of the legendary chief Shaka Zulu.

-With an estimated population of 11 million people, Zulu is known to be the largest ethnic group in South Africa.
+With an estimated population of 11.54 million people, Zulu is known to be the largest ethnic group in South Africa,

 Located in Southern Ethiopia, the Karo or Kara ethnic group reside along the east banks of the Omo River.